The Gambler (2019 film)

 The Gambler is a 2019 Indian Malayalam-language comedy-drama film directed by Tom Emmatty (who directed Oru Mexican Aparatha) and starring Anson Paul and George Emmatty (director's son).
 The film is about a father, George, who appears in his son's dreams as a superhero, IO Man.
 The film was touted to be the first Malayalam superhero film.

 Plot

+A father and son go through a series of struggles as they try to get what is important to them and live a happier life.